Pharmaceutical Benefits Scheme

 - veterans, war widows and widowers, and dependants who are eligible under the Repatriation Pharmaceutical Benefits Scheme (RPBS).

-If you’re an Aboriginal or Torres Strait Islander Australian, you can get more help to buy medicine if you either:
+If you’re an Aboriginal or Torres Strait Islander Australian, you may get more help to buy medicine.

-Read more about the Closing the Gap PBS Co-payment on the PBS website.
+Talk to your doctor about the Closing the Gap PBS Co-payment.

 Some prescription medicines cost a lot of money.
 To make these medicines more affordable, the PBS can lower the cost.